-A diagram is a symbolic representation of geographic information drawn with an applied visualization technique.
+A diagram is a representation of geographic information drawn with symbology.

 The utility network and trace network provide an integrated mechanism for working with diagrams.
-It allows you to efficiently create multilevel representations, readily check network connectivity, and obtain logical views of any utility network or trace network.
+That is, when a utility network or trace network is created, diagram data model tables and default diagram templates are also created by default.
+Network diagrams allow you to efficiently create multilevel representations, readily check network connectivity, and obtain logical views of any utility network or trace network.

-A utility network or trace network created in a geodatabase contains preconfigured schematic diagramming capabilities that allow the generation of diagrams from the network without specific configurations.
+A utility network or trace network created in a geodatabase contains preconfigured schematic diagramming capabilities that allow you to generate diagrams from the network without specific configurations.

-These default diagramming capabilities can be expanded by building your own schematic diagramming models or importing models that were built for another utility network or trace network.
+You can also build your own schematic diagramming models or import models that were built for another utility network or trace network.